 Sharps are especially hazardous because of their high general and occupational health risk, and are generated in both home and healthcare settings.
 The possibility of potential injuries or “accidental sticks” is very serious, as contaminated sharps can transmit infections and diseases, such as Staphylococcus aureus or HIV and hepatitis.
 For this reason, their proper management and disposal is of vital importance.

 When it comes to management, most concern is focused on the packaging of used sharps.
-Remember that sharps should always be disposed of in leak-proof, impermeable plastic containers with tight lids.
+Remember that sharps should always be disposed of in a leak-proof, impermeable plastic sharps container with a tight lid.
 Segregation of sharps from other regulated medical waste is essential, and separate collection and management without compaction is ideal.

 Good sharps management and practices can also be facilitated through education for health-care and refuse professionals, as well as the general public.
 There are a number of options available (and continuing to emerge) that reduce the extreme health risk of sharps, such as the retractable “safety syringe”, or auto disable syringes.
 These syringes can be costly and are typically restricted to the high-risk areas of health-care, but researching your options is always a worthwhile endeavor.